The dog popularly known as the Dorgi is actually a Corgi Dachshund mix.

 Originally bred for herding, ancestors of the Pembroke Welsh Corgi are believed to date back to the 10th century.

-Able to herd a variety of livestock, it is thought that they were especially skilled market dogs, able to drive flocks of geese to market with ease.
+Adept at herding a variety of livestock, it is thought that they were especially skilled market dogs, able to drive flocks of geese to market with ease.

-In addition to herding, the Corgi was an accomplished guardian of the farm, apt at keeping unwanted foxes, wolves, etc. away.
+In addition to herding, the Corgi was an accomplished guardian of the farm, apt at keeping unwanted foxes, wolves, etc., away.

 Interestingly, legend has it that the Corgi was used by Welsh fairy workers and warriors.
 It is said that the markings on their back are from the saddles of these fairy warriors.

 While differing in overall appearance, the Dachshund and Corgi can be of a similar size.

 The Dachshund should be low to ground, with an elongated body and short legs.
 He should be strong and healthy in appearance.
 Weighing between 16 to 32 pounds, the Dachshund will ideally stand at 8 to 9 inches at the withers.

 The Corgi should also be low to ground, with a slightly long body and squat legs.
 His appearance should be solid and sturdy.

 The Corgi can weigh up to 30 pounds and measure from 10 to 12 inches in height at the shoulder.

 You can expect the Corgi and Dachshund mix, therefore, to be somewhere between these ranges.
 It’s probably safe to say, though, that this cross will be long bodied.
 Let’s take a look at more in-depth details of each breed.

 The long back of the Dachshund is unquestionably its most well-known characteristic.

 Often referred to as a “sausage dog,” this delightful hound has become very popular of late.
 There are two sizes, including the standard and the miniature.
 Additionally, they come with one of three types of coat: the smooth, the long-haired, and the wire-haired.

 There certainly is a lot of choice!
 On top of that, each coat variety is said to have a different temperament:

 With these points in mind, some may opt for a Corgi long-haired Dachshund mix, but please remember that these dispositions are not guaranteed.

 Notably, the double dapple and piebald are discouraged from breeding for show.

 The Pembroke Welsh Corgi is recognized by his fox-like face, stumpy legs, and chunky body.
 He is smaller and much more popular than his cousin the Cardigan Corgi.

 His coat lies flat and is medium in length overall, with a short dense undercoat and lengthier outer coat.

 Affectionate, faithful, and intelligent, this crossbreed loves nothing more than being with his family group.
-He may be possessive though, and so it is vital that Dachshund Corgi puppies are socialized from a very young age.
+He may be possessive, though.
+So it is vital that Dachshund Corgi puppies are socialized from a very young age.

 He does not do well when left alone for hours on end and, in common with many breeds, may become destructive and loud when bored.

 Originating from hunting breeds, he will always be on the lookout for something to chase and is likely to have selective hearing when on the run.
 Care should be taken, therefore, when letting him off leash, should you be brave enough to do so.

 Both the Dachshund and the Welsh Corgi are known to be noisy dogs, so this mix is likely to be the same.
 Dachshunds were bred to bark while underground so their masters knew their whereabouts.
 He can also be suspicious and is likely to bark if strangers approach.

 With an expected lifespan of 12 to 15 years, the parent breeds of this mix are generally healthy.

 The simple fact is that dogs with unusually long backs and short legs are susceptible to such diseases, as so much strain is put on the spine.
 The back is just not designed to be stretched in that manner and is therefore genetically weak.

 Regular exercise and a well-balanced diet are essential to ensure that he isn’t over- or underweight.
 Likewise, it is important to prevent him from jumping too much and from running up and down stairs, as this places stress on the back.

 He must be picked up correctly with one hand under the chest and the other under the hindquarters.
 Ensure that children are taught the importance of handling their pet with care.